WebDevCF2m2020/Gabbler/README.md

 - Don't Work on `main` branch !

-- link your branch to the ticket you are working on in Trello
+- link your branch to the ticket you are working on in Trello ( one ticket = one branch, one branch = several commits )

 - link `pull request` to `issues` in Trello